senpay/vim_commands_and_keys/roadmap.md

   - ❌✅ - supported in windows but not linux
   - ✅❌ - supported in linux but not windows
   - ✅ - supported both in linux and windows
-  - ❌ - nut supported both in linux and winodws
+  - ❌ - nut supported both in linux and windows
   - N/A - is not supported in the original plugin
+  - ? - not configured/tested yet